Helping Others Find Help, Hope & Healing

 Get an overview of Lancaster Bible College | Capital Seminary & Graduate School’s counseling programs, hear from our faculty and students in the counseling programs, and see if LBC | Capital is where God is leading you.

-Chair, Counseling & Social Work Dept. and Director, M.A. in Professional Counseling (PA)
+Associate Professor, Chair, Counseling & Social Work Dept. and M.A. in Professional Counseling Program Director

 “Arguably the most encompassing demonstration of the commonalities between professional counseling and God’s Word can be seen in Christ’s declaration ‘…but everyone who is fully trained will be like their teacher.’
 This not only informs the work we do and the way we teach, but also who we are and who we become.” — Dr. KuehnerRead Bio